Your everyday spending can affect your longer-term goals. Follow these five steps to spend smartly.

 While following a budget might seem limiting, when used as a guide, it can be incredibly empowering.
 Having a good understanding of your monthly saving and spending habits helps you make smart financial decisions that can position you for success in the long run.

 Creating a budget may sound simple, but a flawed plan can leave you struggling to reach the goals you have set.
 Sometimes the collective decisions you make on your everyday spending have a material impact on your longer-term goals.
 Fortunately, a combination of tried-and-true practices and modern tools can help you find your way.
+And even if you’re already good about budgeting, it can be helpful to periodically revisit your plan and make adjustments to reflect your current situation.

 Here are five steps that will help you avoid money-related stress and make smart spending and saving decisions: